MasumA009/tech230_vagrant_intro/Gitbash_command.md

 ### Gitbash commands

-1. git init: Initialises a new Git repo
+1. <git init>: Initialises a new Git repo

-2. git commit: Records the changes to the repository with a message.
+2. <git commit>: Records the changes to the repository with a message.
 Example: git commit -m "commit example"

 3. git push: Uploads local commits to a repository, such as Github.